Activities & Experiences

 Tour the wineries of the Stanford Valley wine route and buy a few bottles to enjoy for the rest of your stay.
-If you’d like to add to your seller back home, we suggest you visit the wine shop called “Wine Village” in Hermanus.
+If you’d like to add to your cellar back home, we suggest you visit the wine shop called “Wine Village” in Hermanus.
 Their selection, knowledge and service will ensure your bottles get to your home safely.
-Visit the Kleinrivier cheesery (also a great picnic spot with baskets available from the cheesery) to stock up.
+Visit the Kleinrivier cheese farm (also a great picnic spot with baskets available from the cheesery) to stock up.
 Hermanus also has a local crafts market for traditional African souvenirs near the waterfront.
 Return to your holiday home (Whale Huys Eco Villa, of course) and prepare a delicious braai (barbecue) at the braai lounge next to the pool!

 DAY 7: PLANT A TREE AND GO SOUTH